 Personal computers arrived on the scene.
-Early mobile phones would appear, but the first smartphone was still 20 years away.
+Early mobile phones would appear, but smartphones were still 20 years away.
 I first used a Lonely Planet guide during a business trip to Switzerland in 1994.
 That book series would become my “go-to” resource for trip planning.

 Photography required film and flashbulbs.
 Airport X-rays could damage your undeveloped photos.
-Another challenge was taking enough pictures to capture your trip without wasting film.
-Developing pictures post-trip was expensive and required a patient wait.
+Another challenge was taking enough shots to capture your trip without wasting film.
+Printing pictures was expensive and required a patient wait.

 My most adventurous and exciting trip was to Africa in 1993.
 I had given a series of seminars across Europe in 1992, and leaders from our company’s Mideast/Africa Group invited me to speak at their events in Cyprus and Zimbabwe.
 Visiting Victoria Falls and Hwange National Park to spot elephant, leopard and many other big mammals was incredible.

 Before retiring this second passport, a final highlight was celebrating my thirtieth birthday sailing in the Caribbean on the Windjammer ship Polynesia.
 These historic vessels celebrated a bygone era full of rich nautical traditions.
 It was also incredibly relaxing.
 Taking the helm of the tall ship at night while the sails were set made for a memorable birthday.

 My third passport was issued in 1994, the year the Channel Tunnel opened connecting Great Britain to continental Europe.
 By this time, automatic teller machines became prevalent and easy to use, a change that eliminated the need for traveler’s checks.
 Europe introduced the euro in 1999, further reducing the headache of money changing.